dalmolingroup/bulkrna/docs/output.md

 - [fastp](#fastp) - fastp reports (in HTML and JSON) about the trimming process
 - [FastQC_trimmed](#fastqc) - Trimmed read QC - will be included in MultiQC results
 - [Kallisto](#kallisto) - Kallisto quantification results
+- [TxImport](#tximport) - Aggregate quantification results at gene and transcript levels
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution